tokiclover/e-gtk-theme/README.md

 * there is no way to fill GtkRange trough;
 * get outlined slider when pressed? (tried already but nothing different is rendered);
+* combox has an unusual rendering of entry inset shadow (added in 0.19.0);

 ## gtk+-3 specific: